Sinead-CYF/JavaScript-Core-3-Coursework-Week3/practice/code-reading.md

 ```

 What will be the output of this code.
 Explain your answer in 50 words or less.

+Console.logging function f1 will print 10 because it has access to the global variable x.
+Trying to console.log y will return undefined because it does not have access to variable y, as it's limited in bloc scope to the function.

 ## Question 3